-During the financial year under review, the internal audit had been carried out on Finance Cycle of all the operating subsidiaries of the Group.
+During the financial year under review, the internal audit had been carried out on purchasing, information technologies and assets cycles, as well as update on overall risk assessment for previous year's unsolved matters of all the operating subsidiaries of the Group.
 There were no significant weaknesses which resulted in material losses, contingencies or uncertainties that require disclosure in the Annual Report.

-INTERNAL CONTROL
+KEY INTERNAL CONTROL PROCESSES